 - We will set up a series of monthly Boards of Examiners, so that when your work is submitted, we can mark it and check the Programme Learning Outcomes have been met, and the Board of Examiners can grant your award.
 There will be a final deadline by which we need to have made the decision whether you can graduate in time for the graduation ceremony.
 It is likely to be in the Autumn of 2020 and we will let you know that date soon.

-- Given the exceptional circumstances in which you are completing your studies, we are taking a ‘No Detriment’ approach to calculating your overall mark for the year.
-This approach means that we will calculate your degree classification with and without the marks from modules affected by Covid-19, and we will award the higher classification in each case.
+- Given the exceptional circumstances in which you are completing your studies, we are taking a ‘No Detriment’ approach to calculating your degree classification.
+This approach means that we will calculate your degree classification with an without the marks from modules affected by Covid-19, and we will award the higher classification in each case.
 Importantly, you will still need to pass the year, which means you must complete any remaining assessments for your modules and achieve an overall pass mark.
 If this is the case, completing your current assessments can only help raise your mark, it will not lower it.

 We want to ensure that – where possible – you can focus on your dissertation/project with online support from your tutors.
 We are already modifying dissertations/projects in a number of ways to take account of this emergency situation.